Why are exit strategies Dubai Property Exit Strategies market important?

 Common exit routes—and their trade-offs

-Dubai property exits typically fall into a few routes:- Resale to an end-user
+Dubai property exits typically fall into a few routes:

 - Resale to another investor